BuTTerK3ks/EMVSNet/README.md

 Code release for EMVSNet (evidential multi-view stereo), with training, depth inference, uncertainty estimation, and depth-map fusion.

+---

-The EMVSNet paper has been accepted for the ISPRS 2026 Toronto Congress.
+> **News:** The EMVSNet paper has been accepted for the ISPRS 2026 Toronto Congress.

+---

 This repository includes: